A new 3-component Degasperis-Procesi hierarchy: Conserved quantities and bi-Hamiltonian structure of the 3-Novikov hierarchy

-Furthermore, we can also consider the expansions of $a,b$ in the form which are different from the expansions in \cite{Xue}.
-Similarly, we have Then the first four conserved quantities may be obtained, which are
+Furthermore, we can also expanding $a,b$ as which are different from the expansions in \cite{Xue}.
+Taking the similar procedure as the previous, we have Then the first four conserved quantities may be obtained, which are